open-edge-insights/eii-tools/SWTriggerUtility/README.md

 This utility is used for invoking various software trigger features of VideoIngestion.
 The currently supported triggers to VideoIngestion module are:
 1. START INGESTION - to start the ingestor
 2. STOP_INGESTION -  to stop the ingestor
+3. SNAPSHOT - to get frame snapshot which feeds one only frame into the video data pipeline.

 ## Installing Software Trigger Utility requirements